maheshshinde/PaymentGateway/readme.md

 ## How to run the API:

-** API Key to authenticate will be found on the appsettings.json, though it is not best practice, just to add simple security layer, I have added the key to appsettings.**
+**API Key to authenticate will be found on the appsettings.json, though it is not the best practice, just implemented a simple security layer, I have added the key to appsettings.**

 ### Command Line:
 *	Open a command prompt or terminal window.